by Alexander Libman with Vladimir Gilbourd, November 25, 2005

 In this article, Austin Ziegler introduces the creation of a variety of types of documents with PDF::Writer for Ruby.
 This introduction covers basic creation, partial document generation and customization, and Rails-generated documents.

-The Java Contactless Communication API enables mobile devices that communicate via short-range wireless means, such as RFID, infrared, or Bluetooth, to exchange data.
-This article explains the role of this new API in emerging near-field communications, and includes an example of reading data from any contactless target, such as an RFID tag.
+The Java Contactless Communication API (JSR 257) enables mobile devices to communicate via short-range wireless means, such as RFID, infrared light, or even Bluetooth, and presents such devices via a simple, homogeneous interface to Java applications.
+This article explains the role of the Java Contactless Communication API in the emerging field of near-field communications, and provides an example of reading data from any contactless target, including an RFID tag.

 In this audio broadcast, nine JSR spec leads and other Java and JCP luminaries discuss issues of the Java Community Process and Java standards.

 JDBC 4 is the forthcoming release of the Java Database Connectivity API.
-Currently in Early Draft Review in the JCP (JSR 221), JDBC 4 is a major new release with a strong focus on ease-of-use and programmer productivity, and support for SQL 2003 data types, including SQL's native XML type.
+Currently in Early Draft Review in the JCP (JSR 221), JDBC 4 is a major new release with a strong focus on ease-of-use and programmer productivity.
+The new JDBC version also introduces support for SQL 2003 data types, including SQL's native XML type.
 This article surveys the key JDBC 4 features.

 In this audio interview, Gavin King, founder of the Hibernate project, discusses the relationship between Hibernate and EJB3, various strategies for collection fetching, why transparent persistence is a bad idea, and the role of caching in persistence architectures.